wiremock/wiremock/docs-v2/_docs/proxying.md

 docker run --rm -it -p 44300:44300 wernight/spdyproxy curl --proxy-insecure -x https://localhost:44300 -k 'https://www.example.com/'
 ```

+[1] It would also be a security risk as the private key is in the public domain

 ## Proxying via another proxy server